davewhiteland/compsci-superbasics/collections/_file-system/permissions.md

 | `x`  | execute    | can you execute it?                          |

-There are three different _user classes_ to which those permissions apply, which depend on how you (or, specifically, your user account) are related to the file:
+There are three different _user classes_ to which those permissions apply, which depend on how you (or, more precisely, your user account) are related to the file:

 | class | qualification                                       |